tp-atrin/CDF/README.md

 As you can see, the cumulative probability of rolling a 6 increases as more successful rolls are achieved.
 The denominator remains the same (6), while the numerator (n) increases with each successful try, indicating the number of times a 6 has been rolled.

+A sample graph for a Cumulative distribution function:

 ## Requirements

 * Python 3.x